Kazuyoshi Akiyama: Life and career

 Born into a musical family, Akiyama studied piano first with his mother, who was a professional piano teacher, from age three.
 At age 15, he began studying piano at the Toho Gakuen School of Music.
 He also studied French horn and percussion.
 He was fascinated by the conducting activities of a fellow student, Seiji Ozawa, and decided to study conducting with Hideo Saito.

 Tokyo Symphony Orchestra

 In 1964, Akiyama made his debut with the Tokyo Symphony Orchestra; he was named the orchestra's music director and permanent conductor a few months later.
 With the Tokyo Symphony, he conducted several works by European composers in Japanese first performances by Japanese performers, such as Schoenberg's Moses und Aron in 1994.
-He introduced Schoenberg's Die Jakobsleiter and a staged performance of Janáček's The Cunning Little Vixen in 1997, a concert performance of Helmut Lachenmann's Das Madchen mit den Schwefelhölzern, a Czech version of Janáček's Káťa Kabanová in 2000, and John Adams' El Niño oratorio in 2003.
+He introduced Schoenberg's Die Jakobsleiter and a staged performance of Janáček's The Cunning Little Vixen in 1997, a concert performance of Helmut Lachenmann's Das Mädchen mit den Schwefelhölzern, a Czech version of Janáček's Káťa Kabanová in 2000, and John Adams' El Niño oratorio in 2003.
 He was named the orchestra's conductor laureate in 2004.